Buying or selling a property with asbestos

 Which houses are more likely to have asbestos?

 Asbestos was used in UK homebuilding industry until 1999, when white asbestos was finally outlawed.
 The use and import of blue and brown asbestos was banned in the UK in 1985.
 Houses built in the UK this century will not contain asbestos, but be wary if you are buying any property that is pre-1999.
 Artex, for example, was still being made with white asbestos up until the mid 1980s.
 Asbestos floor and ceiling tiles proved particularly popular in the 1950s and 1960s.

 What should you do if there is asbestos in the house you want to buy?

 It sounds like a nightmare: you’ve found your dream home only to discover, following a survey, the presence of asbestos containing materials (ACMs).
-In fact, a calm, common sense approach will keep your purchase on track, as Daniel Killick, Associate Director, Sales & Lettings of Chestertons Kew, explains:
+In fact, a calm, common sense approach will keep your purchase on track, as Daniel Killick, Director at Chestertons in Richmond upon Thames, explains:

 “It may seem like a lot of extra steps to go through, but it is worth it for peace of mind and to ensure it doesn’t derail the property transaction at a later date.
 If your buyer were to find out you were aware of the presence of asbestos but failed to notify them, they could hold you liable for a misleading omission and seek the cost of having the asbestos removed, as well as any other associated expenses.”